Mukesh Kumar Raushan

-Mukesh Kumar Raushan also known as Mukesh Yadav (born on May 12, 1985, Hajipur, Bihar, India) is an Indian politician who was elected as a member of Bihar Legislative Assembly from Mahua constituency in 2020 as a member of Rashtriya Janata Dal and defeated Ashma Praveen of Janata Dal (United).
+Mukesh Kumar Raushan also known as Mukesh Yadav (born May 12, 1985, Hajipur, Bihar, India) is an Indian politician who was elected as a member of Bihar Legislative Assembly from Mahua constituency in 2020 as a member of Rashtriya Janata Dal and defeated Ashma Praveen of Janata Dal (United).

 He will contest from Mahua vidhan sabha in 2025 Bihar election.